 API Versions and Instances

-You can create one instance of an API that serves as a proxy.
-You can create another to manage directly as a basic endpoint.
-You can apply caching policies to the proxy, for example, and throttling policies and security policies to the basic endpoint.
-For more information about API instance management, see "About Basic API Management Tasks" link below.
+You can create one instance of an API version that serves as a proxy and create another to manage directly as an endpoint.
+You can apply policies to the API based on how the API is configured—proxy or endpoint.
+For example, you can apply caching policies to the proxy, and throttling policies and security policies to the endpoint.